-Punjab election: Farmers’ political front gets no seat, over 90 candidates lose security deposit
+Punjab elections: Farmers’ political front gets no seat, 93 candidates lose security deposits

 Manjeet Singh, the chief spokesperson of the Sanyukt Samaj Morcha, said that the unity of farmers was fragile, ThePrint reported.

-“One may see them [farmers] as individuals united by one occupation, but they are divided by political affiliations,” he alleged.
+“One may see them [farmers] as individuals united by one occupation, but they are divided by political affiliations,” he said.
 “There is an immense power struggle.
 When some leaders said that they would contest polls, others started acting as major hurdles in their way.”